containers/podman/docs/source/markdown/podman-build.1.md

 same.
 All files committed to the layers of the image will be created with the timestamp.

+If the only instruction in a Containerfile is `FROM`, this flag has no effect.

 #### **--tls-verify**

 Require HTTPS and verify certificates when talking to container registries